 In 1994, the School introduced boarding with the establishment of its first boarding hostel on Pukeroa Hill to which it had many historical connections.
 This added a very significant new dimension and character to the School.
 The Millennium Centre was built in 2000, and from 2005-2006 the structural mitigation and strengthening of the central part of the Main Building of 1927 saw it beautifully refurbished, modernized and protected from future earthquake damage.
 The School’s by then two separate and very successful boarding hostels were combined and re-established on the Pukuatua Street site in their own purpose-built buildings, the North and South Hostels of Tai Mitchell House, in 2005.

-In 2019, Rotorua Boys’ High School won the Prime Minister’s Excellence in Leading Award and also the Prime Minister’s Supreme Education Excellence Award for the success of Tai Mitchell House.
+In 2019, Rotorua Boys’ High School won the Prime Minister’s Excellence in Leading Award and also the Prime Minister’s Supreme Education Excellence Award for the success, in part, of Tai Mitchell House.

 Rotorua Boys’ High School is today a strong and well-regarded boys’ school.
-It is extremely proud of its heritage and status as the oldest secondary school in Rotorua.
-It recognizes and celebrates the successes of its past and present pupils, and confidently looks to the future “To be the outstanding Boys’ High School in New Zealand.”
+It is proud of its heritage, recognizes and celebrates the successes of its past and present pupils, and confidently looks to the future “To be the outstanding Boys’ High School in New Zealand.”